1220812/LAPR2/docs/sprintB/us002/01.requirements-engineering/Readme.md

 **From the client clarifications:**

-> **Question:** We are having a little issue defining what the sun exposure might be.
-We are not sure what it will be as a value.
-If it's a number that defines how much exposure the house has or if it is just a text saying if it has or hasn't sun exposure.
->
-> **Answer:** Sun exposure will take the following values: North, South, East, or West.

-> **Question:** Is the phone call the only way the agent can receive the sale announcement?
-Or he can receive them via e-mail/letter/etc?
->
-> **Answer:** For now this is the only way.

 > **Question:** How does the agent determine whether it is a fixed commission or a percentage commission?
 >
 > **Answer:** The agent should choose the type of commission and enter the value.

-> **Question:** Is the phone call the only way the agent can receive the sale announcement?
-Or he can receive them via e-mail/letter/etc
->
-> **Answer:** For now this is the only way.

 > **Question:** The act of publishing a sale announcement means that the agent is publishing a new property for sale in the system (receiving the information of the seller and publishing the new property for sale) or is it the buyer giving positive feedback to the agent with intent to buy the property(actually closing a sale, buying a property and de-listing said property)?